mpabarca/app_fulltimeforce/README.md

 Launches the test runner in the interactive watch mode.

 ## Deployment
-To run this App its important to run the server [node server.ts] and the view [npm start] at the same time on differents consoles.
+> To run this App its important to run the server and the view at the same time on differents consoles.

+### Instructions

+* Fork this Repository
+* Clone your forked repository
+* Install all the dependencies
+* Run the server using `node server.ts`
+* Run the view using `npm start`
+* Scroll through the entire history of commits from this project
+* Use the button **Refresh** to update the history of the commits on real time